-Free delivery on orders over €350
+Free shipping on orders over €350

 The Noble Dandy logo